taciturnaxolotl/dots/modules/nixos/services/bore/README.md

 ![screenshot](https://hc-cdn.hel1.your-objectstorage.com/s/v3/7652f29dacb8f76d_screenshot_2025-12-09_at_16.57.47.png)

 Bore is a lightweight wrapper around `frp` which provides a dashboard and a nice `gum` based cli.
+It supports HTTP, TCP, and UDP tunneling.
 If you would like to run this in your own nix flake then simplify vendor this folder and `./modules/home/bore` and import the folders into the appropriate home manager and nixos configurations.

+## Client Configuration

 ```nix
 atelier = {